Zillion01/jpfaq/Documentation/ChangeLog/Index.rst

 ChangeLog
 =========
+13.4.1
+"""""
+#.
+For TYPO3 v13.
+Removed unfinished upgrade wizard.
+Since the flexform is changed, I would suggest reinserting the plugin as a content element manually and saving the flexform again.

 13.4.0
 """""
 #.
 For TYPO3 v13.
 Notice that with the changes needed for TYPO3 v13, the plugin needs to be reinserted as a content element and the flexform needs to be saved again.